percona/pmm-doc/docs/details/dashboards/dashboard-replsetsummary.md

 ### Connections

-monitors the average number of active and available MongoDB connections over time.
+Monitors the average number of active and available MongoDB connections over time.

 Use this panel to track connection usage and ensure the database has sufficient capacity to handle incoming requests without reaching its limit.